neotoma/personal-web/README.md

 This app is initially intended to display data from [a personal web server](https://github.com/asheville/personal-server) but can be powered by any data server conforming to [the JSON API specification](http://jsonapi.org/).

-An real-world instance of this web app can be found at [markmhendrickson.com](http://markmhendrickson.com/).
+A real-world instance of this web app can be found at [markmhendrickson.com](http://markmhendrickson.com/).

 ## Setting up the environment